 - Status - This relates to the HTTP status codes for each request.
-Generally, an HTTP status code in the 2xx-3xx range means that the request was successfully (i.e. "200 OK" which means that the request was successful or "307 Temporary Redirect" which means that the request loaded after being redirected because the file wasn't at the expected URL path) and an HTTP status code in the 4xx-5xx range means that the request failed (i.e. "404 Page Not Found" where the URL path leads to nothing or "500 Internal Server Error" where the server encountered an unexpected condition that caused the request to fail).
+Generally, an HTTP status code in the 2xx-3xx range means that the request was successful (i.e. "200 OK" which means that the request was successful, or "307 Temporary Redirect" which means that the request loaded after being redirected because the file wasn't at the expected URL path).
+An HTTP status code in the 4xx-5xx range means that the request failed (i.e. "404 Page Not Found" where the URL path leads to nothing, or "500 Internal Server Error" where the server encountered an unexpected condition that caused the request to fail).
 If FullStory can get a specific HTTP status code from the browser, then that code will display under the Status column for that request.
 If FullStory cannot get a specific HTTP status code, FullStory may display "2xx-3xx" for successful requests or "4xx-5xx" for unsuccessful requests.

 - Type - This relates to the MIME Type for each request, which tells the browser what type of file to expect, whether that's some HTML, text, an image, a video, or something else.